These easy pumpkin pie truffles are so much fun to make and the perfect treat to serve up at a Halloween party!

-If you’ve never had no-bake pumpkin truffles, let me break it down for you.
-It’s basically a rich, sweet little ball of goodness.
-We’re taking the best parts of pumpkin pie, rolling them up into little bite-sized truffles, then coating it all in melted chocolate and finishing off with a pinch of sea salt.
-Um, yeah.
+If you've never had no-bake pumpkin truffles, let me break it down for you.
+It's basically a rich, sweet little ball of goodness.
+We're taking the best parts of pumpkin pie, rolling them up into little bite-sized truffles, then coating it all in melted chocolate and finishing off with a pinch of sea salt.

 If you HAVE ever made no-bake pumpkin truffles before, you may have used graham cracker crumbs.
 I wanted a more neutral base, something that would still give these truffles the structure we want but will also let the other flavors shine through.

 - This combination of flavors is just SO good.
-The warm pumpkin, the tiny bit of tang from the cream cheese, the chocolate, the sea salt.
+The pumpkin, the tiny bit of tang from the cream cheese, the chocolate, the sea salt.
 It all just works.

 - Like I said, this is a fun one to make.
 There is some waiting time between steps, because it’s important to allow these to chill in the fridge.
 But it’s worth it.
 If you really need to speed things up, you can try freezing instead.